sobaba-12/sim_and_scat/_build/molecular_dynamics/intro.md

 The above process is called the intergration step, and Velocity-Verlet is the **integrator**.
-In essence, the function that is being integrated is the acceleration on the particular atom at a given time.
-This function is highly non-linear for more than one particle.
+This function is highly non-linear for more than two particles.
 The result is that the integration step will only be valid for very small values of $\Delta t$, e.g. if a large timestep is used the acceleration calculated will not be accurate as the forces on the atom will change too significantly during it.
 The value for the timestep is usually on the order of 10<sup>-15</sup> s (femtoseconds).
 So in order to measure a nanosecond of "real-time" molecular dynamics, 1&nbsp;000&nbsp;000 (one million) iterations of the above algorithm must be performed.
-This can take a **very, very long time** for large, realistic systems.
+This can be very slow for large, realistic systems.

 ## Initialisation